 Every method of hair removal has some potential side-effects and waxing is no exception.
 As with all cosmetic treatments, this depends entirely on the individual to a certain extent.
 But it is also possible to help prevent certain side-effects by taking good care of the skin to be waxed.

-Waxing remains popular because it is quick, inexpensive, and provides longer lasting results than shaving or creams.
-It can also be used on most parts of the body.
-Besides removing unwanted hair, waxing is also a form of exfoliation that gets you get rid of dead cells and leaves you with softer, healthier skin.
+Waxing remains popular because it is quick, inexpensive, and provides longer lasting results than shaving or hair removal creams.
+Much has been done in recent years to help make it as painless as possible now too.
+It can be used on most parts of the body and is as common among men as well as women nowadays.
+Besides removing unwanted hair, waxing is also a form of exfoliation that helps you get rid of dead cells and leaves you with softer, healthier skin afterward.

-Although it is a common and effective method of hair removal, there are some side effects to consider.
+Although it is a common and effective method of hair removal, there are still some side effects to consider and be aware of in advance.
 Generally, waxing is very safe.
-However, there are possible problems that may occur.
+However, there are some potential problems that may occur.
 Some of these issues are very minor, but others can be quite serious, especially if you have sensitive skin or are taking certain medications.

 How to Prevent the Side Effects of Waxing

 While serious problems are rare, almost everyone experiences some level of redness or irritation post-waxing.
 Much of this soreness will ease after a couple of hours following the treatment.
 Moisturizing creams and cold compresses can also help soothe the treated area.

 However, there are a few things that you can do to help prevent most of these problems.